 ● Animal Adaptation and Innovation (Evolve or Die) – digging into the questions of animal adaptation and extinction, and the impact our world and human interaction has on these outcomes.

-The winning group
+The winning groups

 The work from each group involved was outstanding, but as a winner had to be named, Mr Metcalfe’s Tutor Group Lawrence, led by Group Coordinator: Ella earned first place.